 Pounding will give you a semi coarse texture and really does give you the best result.

-But honestly, while I have half a dozen pestle and mortars, I am always more inclined to go down the modern route.
+But honestly, while I have half a dozen pestle and mortars, I am always more inclined to go down the modern route with sambal belacan and indeed, all the other chilli pastes and sauces I make.
 Especially when it comes to chillies, as my skin hates chillies!

 My granny started doing it too when she got her old trusted Kenwood or Moulinex food processor.
 This is back in the 80s!
 If it was good enough for my granny … !